kdeldycke/awesome-iam/README.md

 ## Anonymization

+As a central repository of user data, the IAM stack stakeholders have to prevent any leakage of business and customer data.
+To allow for internal analytics, anonymization is required.

 * [Presidio](https://github.com/microsoft/presidio) - Context aware, pluggable and customizable data protection and PII data anonymization service for text and images.
 * [Diffix: High-Utility Database Anonymization](https://aircloak.com/wp-content/uploads/apf17-reprint.pdf) - Diffix try to provide anonymization, avoid pseudonymization and preserve data quality.
 [Written in Elixir at Aircloak](https://elixirforum.com/t/aircloak-anonymized-analitycs/10930), it acts as an SQL proxy between the analyst and an unmodified live database.